 Delivery

 Did the speaker engage the audience with their delivery?
-If visual aids were used, did these enhance the presentation and help to emphasize the primary points of the talk?
-Were the slides well designed?
+If visual a aid was used, did this enhance the presentation and help to emphasize the primary points of the talk?
+Was the slide well designed?

 Intellectual Significance